dbt-labs/dbt-codegen/README.md

 This macro generates the SQL for a given model with all references pulled up into import CTEs, which you can then paste back into the model.

 ### Arguments:
-* `model_name` (required): The model table you wish to generate SQL with import CTEs for.
+* `model_name` (required): The model you wish to generate SQL with import CTEs for.
 * `leading_commas` (optional, default = false): Whether you want your commas to be leading (vs trailing).

 ### Usage:
+1. Create a model with your original SQL query
-1. Copy the macro into a statement tab in the dbt Cloud IDE, or into an analysis file, and compile your code.
+2. Copy the macro into a statement tab in the dbt Cloud IDE, or into an analysis file, and compile your code

 ```
 {{ codegen.generate_model_import_ctes(